 History of Japanese Type I Rifle

-There are some articles and books in English have already discussed the design of the rifle itself.
+Some articles and books in English have already discussed the design of the rifle itself.
 This article is going to discuss the history of Japanese Type I rifle, which has not yet been realized by western collectors.

-Japanese named the rifle after Italy as イ式小銃 or more formally as 伊太利製改造小銃 (Italy made modified rifle) which abbreviates to 伊式小銃.
+Japanese named the rifle after Italy as “イ式小銃” or more formally as 伊太利製改造小銃 (Italy made modified rifle) which abbreviates to 伊式小銃.

 Japanese archives show that the rifle contract was processed by Japanese Ministry of Army under the term of Japanese-Manchuria-Italian Pact.
 Japan initially ordered about 130,000 Italian rifles (seems later amended to 100,000?
 Still need some works to figure it out) outwardly claiming to arm the puppet regime, Manchukuo Military force.
-Though the rifles seemed never made their way to Manchukuo.
+Though the rifles never made their way to Manchukuo.

 Japanese contract negotiation commenced in the middle of 1938 and the deal was made in September 1938.
 Italians offered two modification plans.
 Option one only to convert caliber to 6.5 Arisaka and keep the Carcano style magazine, which can be delivered in 9 months at cost of 65 Yen (350 Lira) .
 Option two to convert the caliber as well as the magazine to Japanese Type 38 pattern, which can be delivered in 12 months at a cost of 75 Yen (400 Lira) each rifle.
 Obviously Japan chose the second option as we've seen now.
 Japanese contract total valued in 10 Million Yen including rifles, cartridges and spare parts.
 In December 1939, Japanese order more extractor parts.